 For myself, it was a triple deagle headshot on Inferno, back before Infernew came out.
 It was an absolutely stunning shot, winning the round for our team with a single bullet.

 But this shot became more of a curse to me than a blessing.
 It was a shot that I tried to get at least once every game from that point on.
 If you asked me to tell you how many shots I had missed because of that one lucky shot, I would not be able to give you a single answer.

-It was not until I finally sat down, looked at my gameplay and realised “Why the fresh hell am I doing that?” that I stopped, after god only knows how many deaths I could have avoided.
+It was not until I finally sat down, looked at my gameplay and realized “Why the fresh hell am I doing that?” that I stopped after god only knows how many deaths I could have avoided.

 And so, after this, I loaded up Aim Botz and set out to see exactly where my aim was at, for one simple reason – I wanted to make that shot again, and I wanted to know that I had earned it.

 Hours upon hours of toiling away on CS brought me to a simple conclusion – I was better at certain points of my screen than others.
 I labeled this my “Zone of Confidence”, an area of my screen in which, if an enemy was there, I could be very sure that I would hit them with a quick shot or flick.